 - Hwy 50 Bus/Carpool Lanes Sunrise Blvd. to Downtown this project is designed to reduce recurring congestion on U.S. 50 from the Watt Avenue Interchange (where the current HOV lanes start and stop on U.S. 50) to the I-5 Interchange in downtown Sacramento.
 In addition, this project will allow connectivity and consistency with the planned HOV system in the Sacramento region, enhance mobility and provide incentives for ridesharing during peak period travel, achieve the goals of the current SACOG MTP/SCS by promoting ridesharing, improving U.S. 50 to meet the growing travel demand in the Sacramento region, provide an option for reliable peak period travel time, and improved bicycle and pedestrian access.
-The FY 2022-23 funding request is \$3.513,450. - I-5 Bus/Carpool Lanes this project, in its first phase, will construct approximately 19 miles of bus/carpool lanes on I-5 from Bach Lake Bridge north to Interstate 80.
-Phase two will construct 6 miles of bus/carpool lanes from 1.1 mile south of Elk Grove Boulevard to Beach Lake Bridge.
+The FY 2022-23 funding request is \$3.513,450. - I-5 Bus/Carpool Lanes this project will construct approximately 25 miles of bus/carpool lanes on I-5 from Beach Lake Bridge north to Interstate 80.
 The purpose of this project is to promote ride sharing and the use of high occupancy vehicles such as carpools, vanpools, and express bus services during peak period travel, provide congestion relief to improve traffic flow and mobility by carrying more people in fewer vehicles during peak traffic periods, use highway facilities as efficiently as possible, and improve traffic operations and safety.
 The FY 2022-23 funding request is \$5,600,000.